DocCheck/Login-Example-React-Native/README.md

 ## Key Notes

-The app implements the login button as well as a native button to retrieve a code from the DocCheck Login OAuth2 API.
+The app implements the login button as well as a native button to retrieve a code from the DocCheck **[Login endpoint (authorization / login URL](https://docs.doccheck.com/login-implementation/oauth/endpoints/login_endpoint.html)**.
 Both versions use the same authentication flow and behave the same after opening the login form.
-The returned authentication code is then used to retrieve the access token which can be used to authenticate the user.
+The returned authorization code is then used to retrieve the access token which can be used to authorized the user.

 The app uses the app-scheme `com.doccheck.app://` to redirect the user back to the app after the login process is completed.
-For single endpoints the target URL can be set in the DocCheck Login portal.
-For multiple endpoints or a whitelisted scheme please contact the support team.
+For a single landing page the target URL can be set in DocCheck CReaM.
+For multiple landing pages or a whitelisted scheme please contact the support team.

-The OAuth package needs to be booked in the DocCheck Login portal for the oauth process to work.
+The redirect_uri is necessary for the DocCheck Button—in this case, you should use the target URL provided in CReaM.
+The native button doesn't require a redirect_uri, as it automatically uses the target URL.

 This example does not include the process of storing the access token securely on the device, this should be done in a real-world application.

+If you have any further questions or need a license setup, please contact <a href="mailto:industry@doccheck.com">industry@doccheck.com</a>.